 The face to face (F2F) counselling classes are conducted at head quarter and study centers.
 The purpose of such a contact class is to answer some of questions and clarify the doubts of learner which may not be possible through any other means of communication.
-Well experienced counsellors at study centers provide counselling and guidance to the learner in the courses that (s)he has chosen for study.
+The study centers conducted thecounseling with the help of well experienced counsellors and provide the guidance to learner in the courses that (s) he/she has chosen for study.
 The counselling sessions for each of the courses will be held at suitable intervals throughout the whole academic session.
-The timetable for counselling classes is displayed at head quarter as well as by the coordinator of study center, however, attending counselling sessions is not compulsory.
-It is noted that to attend the counselling sessions, the learner must go through the course materials and note down the points to be discussed as it is not a regular class or lecture.
+The time table for counselling classes are displayed at head quarter as well as by the coordinator of study center, however, attending counselling sessions is not compulsory.
+It is noted that to attend the counselling sessions, learner has to go through the course materials and note down the points to be discussed as it is not a regular class or lectures.